BawanHoshyar/MLP_music_genre_classifier/README.md

 # MLP_music_genre_classifier
-This is music genre classifier built as a MLP network using TensorFlow 2
+This is a music genre classifier built as an MLP network using TensorFlow 2